-In the government-wide statement of net position and statement of activities, activities are presented using the modified cash basis of accounting.
-This basis recognizes assets, liabilities, net position, revenues, and expenditures/expenses when they result from cash transactions with a provision for capital assets, related depreciation, grants receivable for incurred expenses, debt and accrued payroll liabilities in the government-wide statements and grants receivable for incurred expenses and accrued payroll liabilities in the fund financial statements.
+Government-wide financial statements are prepared on the modified cash basis of accounting.
+This basis recognizes assets, net position, revenues, and expenditures/expenses when they result from cash transactions with a provision for depreciation in the government-wide statements.
+In accordance with the modified cash basis of accounting, the District reports capital assets and debt.
+Payments for payroll benefit liabilities are reported in the year that they are incurred and budgeted.
 This basis is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.

+The District's governmental funds use the modified cash basis of accounting.
 As a result of the use of this modified cash basis of accounting, certain assets and their related revenues (such as accounts receivable and revenue for billed or provided services not yet collected) and certain liabilities and their related expenses (such as accounts payable and expenses for goods or services received but not yet paid, and accrued expenses and liabilities) are not recorded in these financial statements.
+Payments for payroll benefit liabilities are reported in the year that they are incurred and budgeted.